SophieSi/AC209a_project/README.md

 # AC209a_project
 AC 209a final project on seizure prediction

-**iPython notebooks are located within the data/ directory in the repository.**
+**Relevant Files for the Final Submission are located in the "Final Version" Directory**

 1958 National Child Development Study